PrzemyslawSwiderski/PrzemyslawSwiderski.github.io/_posts/2017-08-28-Jekyll-White-Paper-Template-[DEPRECATED].md

 ---
 layout: post
-title: How I built this blog using Jekyll and white-paper template
+title: How I built this blog using Jekyll and white-paper template [DEPRECATED]
 date: 2017-08-28
 comments: true
 excerpt_separator: "<!--more-->"

 ---

+THIS POST IS DEPRECATED, CHECK [Jekyll Blog Update]({% post_url 2020-06-07-Jekyll-Blog-Update %}) TO SEE NEW APPROACH TO BOOTSTRAP JEKYLL BLOG.

+<!--more-->
 In this article I would like to describe how did I bootstrapped this page.

-<!--more-->
 Firstly, I had to install Ubuntu virtual machine, because Linux is being better supported by Jekyll.
 Installing Ubuntu with quest additions, tools and shared folder took quite a bit of time.
 Whole setup looks like this: